 It’s 8 p.m. and your stomach is rumbling.
 But the contents of the refrigerator aren’t promising, the weather outside is no match for that flimsy $10 umbrella, and there’s no way you’re changing out of those sweatpants.
 On this night, fast and cheap delivery is your only option.
-Unfortunately, that four-topping pizza or entrée of pad thai noodles comes with a lot of wasteful packaging.
+Unfortunately, that delicious Thai takeout meal comes with a lot of wasteful packaging.

 Takeout and delivery restaurants are notorious for loading you up with everything from polystyrene foam boxes to plastic silverware and packets of condiments.
 Reducing this unnecessary waste, however, is easier than you may think.